MTV Classic (United States): 1999–2016: VH1 Classic

-Relaunched on August 1, 1999 as VH1 Classic Rock, the channel primarily featured a mainstream rock/adult hits-formatted mix of music videos and concert footage from the 1960s to the 1980s, though it originally included a wider range of diverse genres and time periods.
-The channel name was quickly changed to VH1 Classic in 2000.
+The channel relaunched on August 1, 1999, as VH1 Classic Rock, which primarily featured a mainstream rock/adult hits-formatted mix of music videos and concert footage from the 1960s to the 1980s, though it originally included a wider range of diverse genres and time periods.
+The channel was renamed to VH1 Classic in 2000.

-The network played only music videos upon launch, but quickly expanded to a varied lineup of music-themed programs.
+The network only played music videos upon launch, but would expand to a varied lineup of music-themed programs.
 This included themed music video compilation blocks (with categories such as heavy metal music, or popular music of the 1980s), full-length concerts, music documentaries such as the Classic Albums and Behind the Music series, music-oriented films (such as Prince's Purple Rain and The Blues Brothers), and an original talk show, That Metal Show.
-It also re-broadcast programs first aired on the main VH1, including Pop-Up Video and I Love the '80s.
+It also rebroadcast programs first aired on the main VH1, including Pop-Up Video and I Love the '80s.

-From January 28 until February 15, 2015, VH1 Classic aired a 19-day marathon of NBC's Saturday Night Live in celebration of the series' 40th anniversary.
-As a result, the network broke a previous record for the longest continuous marathon in television history set by FXX's twelve-day marathon of The Simpsons.
+From January 28 to February 15, 2015, VH1 Classic aired a 19-day marathon of NBC's Saturday Night Live in promotion for the Saturday Night Live 40th Anniversary Special.
+As a result, the network broke a previous record for the longest continuous marathon in television history set by FXX's twelve-day marathon of the long-running animated The Simpsons.

 2016–present: MTV Classic

-In July 2016, Viacom announced that on August 1, the 35th anniversary of the original MTV's launch, the network would rebrand as MTV Classic.
-The channel's programming continues to focus on vintage music videos and programming (including notable episodes of MTV Unplugged and Storytellers), but skews more towards from the 1980s, 1990s and 2000s.
-The rebranded network schedule also included reruns of past MTV original series such as the second Beavis and Butt-Head reboot, the original Clone High series and Laguna Beach: The Real Orange County.
-The network's relaunch took place at 6:00 a.m.
-ET with a rebroadcast of MTV's first hour on the air, which was also simulcast on MTV and online via Facebook live streaming, branded as "MTV Hour One" (the channel, as VH1 Classic, had recently aired it to mark the network's 30th anniversary in 2011).
-Several VH1 Classic programs were retained in the existing schedule, albeit in late night hours.
+In July 2016, Viacom announced that the network would rebrand as MTV Classic on August 1, 2016 (the 35th anniversary of MTV's launch).
+The channel's programming would continue to focus on older music videos (with several blocks: Classic Videos (variety), House Of Pop, Rock Block, Total Request Playlist (named after MTV's countdown show), I Want My 80's, 90's Nation, Yo!
+Hip Hop Mix (focused on rap acts), and a few others), and programming (including films (such as Spice World and others) and notable episodes of MTV Unplugged and Storytellers), but shifted more towards from the 1980s, 1990s and 2000s.
+The rebranded network's schedule also included repeats of older MTV original series such as the Beavis and Butt-Head 2011 reboot, the original Clone High and Laguna Beach: The Real Orange County.
+The network was relaunched at 6:00 a.m.
+ET with a rebroadcast of MTV's first hour on the air, which was also simulcast on MTV and online via Facebook live streaming, titled as "MTV Hour One" (the network, as VH1 Classic, had previously aired it to honor the network's 30th anniversary in 2011).
+Several VH1 Classic programs were remained in the schedule, albeit in late night hours.